dkaaven/Restaller/scripts/HOWTO.md

 # Script folder
-install.sh will list every file in this folder and display the second line as a tag.

-## Filename structure
-The category - software will be implemented later when more scripts are added.
-To future-proof use this naming convention:
-{category}-{software}.sh
+Each folder is a category, and every .sh file in the folders are install scripts.

+install.sh uses these folders and shell files to make the menu.

+Each category folder has a README.md, the first line is the description for the category.

-## script.sh requirements
+## [script].sh requirements
 Every script need this at the top of the file.

 ```